0xadri/notes-js/__intrvw_qs_93_livecoding_systemdesign.md

 ## 3. Scaling The Design

+Steps:

- a.
-Split backend based on the Read/Write ratio
+1. Split backend based on the Read/Write ratio

- b.
-Split the database according to the Read/Write ratio
+2. Split the database according to the Read/Write ratio

- c.
-Add CDNs to Frontend Web Applications and Blob Storage
+3. Add CDNs to Frontend Web Applications and Blob Storage

- d.
-Add load balancing to (read) backend under pressure
+4. Add load balancing to (read) backend under pressure

- e.
-Scale the Database with Read Only Replicas
+5. Scale the Database with Read Only Replicas

+Explanation:

 Scalability is the ability to maintain performance under an increasing workload.

 In system design language is the ability to handle high throughput with low latency.

-Vertical Scalability - increase CPU or Memory - Scale Up
+### Vertical Scalability - increase CPU or Memory - Scale Up

  + simple
  + no code changes
  - expensive and limited - powerful hardware is very expensive and there are physical limitations(max memory, max nr of CPUs per machine)